Homology and cohomology via the partial group algebra: Introduction

 By definition for a left $\kpg$-module $V$ we have $ H_{par}^n(G, V) = Ext^n_{\kpg} (B, V)$ where $B$ is considered as a left $\kpg$-module and $ H^{par}_n(G, V) = Tor_n^{\kpg} (B, V)$, where $B$ is considered as a right $\kpg$-module (see Subsection~\ref{subsec:introhomo}).

 Theorem A follows from Theorem~\ref{general1} and Theorem~\ref{general2}.
 Its proof needs homological and cohomological versions of the Shapiro Lemma that we give in Section \ref{Shapiro-section}.
 Their use in the proof of Theorem A requires $B \otimes_{\K_{par} G} W$ to be isomorphic to the trivial right $\K H$-module $\K$ and $\K \Delta$ to be a flat left $\kpg$-module (see Proposition \ref{trivial} and Theorem \ref{final-flat}).
 Proposition~\ref{trivial} is a consequence of Theorem~\ref{isomorphism.Bdelta} whose proof is separated in Section~\ref{section.lemma7.7}.
-In the case when the vertices of the connected component $\Delta$ are finite subsets of $G$ we show in Section \ref{projective-section} a stronger result that $\K \Delta$ is a projective left $\kpg$-module.
-Furthermore, we show in Section \ref{projective-section} that if $G$ is an infinite group, then for the connected component $\Delta$ with unique vertex $G$, $\K \Delta = \K G$ is not projective as a $\kpg$-module.
+In the case when $G$ is finite by \cite{DEP} $\kpg \simeq \K \Gamma \simeq \oplus \K \Delta$, hence $\K \Delta$ is a projective left $\kpg$-module.
+Furthermore, we show in Section \ref{projective-section} that if $A$ is a vertex of a component $\Delta$ with finitely many vertices and $G \setminus A$ is infinite, then $\K \Delta$ is not a projective left $\kpg$-module.
+Moreover, if $G$ is an infinite group, then for the connected component $\Delta$ with unique vertex $G$, $\K \Delta = \K G$ is not projective as a $\kpg$-module.

 In Section \ref{section-bimodule} we establish the following consequences of Theorem A for finite groups $G$.

 {\bf Corollary B} {\it Suppose that $G$ is a finite group.
 Then for $i \geq 0$